A Practical Guide to Portuguese Prepositions

 Contractions with Prepositions

-Forgetting to contract them is one of the clearest signs of a non-native speaker.
-You don’t say “em a” casa; you must say “na” casa.
-A good way to think about it is to just extend the “mmm” sound from em right into the ‘o’ or ‘a’ that follows: ‘em-o’ becomes ‘no’, ‘em-a’ becomes ‘na’.
+You don’t say “em a” casa; you say “na” casa.
+A good way to think about it is to extend the “mmm” sound from em straight into the ‘o’ or ‘a’ that follows: ‘em-o’ becomes ‘no’, ‘em-a’ becomes ‘na’.

 Here are a few more examples: